MDautbegovic/MDautbegovic/README.md

 - 👋 Hi, I’m @MDautbegovic

-Mirza Dautbegovic is DevOps Engineer, passionate about Cloud technologies and DevOps culture.
-On daily basis he builds infrastructure on AWS and Azure, also uses hybrid Cloud solutions.
+I am DevOps Engineer with  more than 5 years of hands on experience in effectively managing and optimizing critical deployments within AWS and Azure environments.
-Currently, work as DevOps Engineer at Endava.
-He works with microservices, Cloud infrastructure, Containers Kubernetes, and many more.
+I work with microservices, Cloud infrastructure, Containers,Kubernetes,IaC (Terraform), ELK stack, CI/CD,  and many more.
-Last few years promoting security in DevOps.
+Last few years promoting security in DevOps, and sharing knowledge at different conferences as a speaker.

+Some of my technical skills:
+- AWS
+- Azure
+- Kubernetes
+- Docker
+- IaC ( Terraform, CloudFormation)
+- CI/CD (Jenkins, CodePipeline, ArgoCD, GitLab CI)
+- Git
+- Linux
+- Bash
+- Python

 You can contact me on mirza@dautbegovic.de